mihayounas/weshare-milestone5-code-institute/README.md

 ## Popular Profiles <a name="slider"></a>
 ![profiles](/images/Screenshot%202023-01-30%20at%2007.43.21.png)

- * User Registration -  has built-in authentication and authorization to check certain criteria is met before an account is validated.
+ * User Registration <a name="user-reg"></a> -  has built-in authentication and authorization to check certain criteria is met before an account is validated.
 All passwords are hidden for security purposes.

  ![register](/images/signup.png)